 New York State is waiving the 7-Day waiting period for unemployment insurance benefits for people who are totally or partially unemployed due to Coronavirus (COVID-19) closures or quarantines.

 The Unemployment Insurance hotline is experiencing intermittent phone issues and long wait times.
 You should use the DOL website if possible to file your claim and wait for DOL to contact you directly.
-The new streamlined online application system can handle most applications from start to finish.
+Everyone who is eligible will get their benefits.

-New Yorkers who are currently receiving unemployment insurance benefits due to COVID-19 are eligible to receive an additional 20 weeks of Extended Benefits (EB).
+New Yorkers who are currently receiving unemployment insurance benefits due to COVID-19 may be eligible to receive:

 All Career Centers in New York City are closed and providing virtual services until further notice.
 Unemployment Insurance benefits will not be impacted.
 You should continue to file for weekly benefits as normal.